 - Allow All Global: Allow use of all FIDO devices listed in the Global Authenticators table and request attestation.

-- To prevent authentication with other devices that are
+To prevent users from authenticating with other devices that are

-already registered with a user's account, but are not included in the
+already registered with their account, but are not included in the